Hypooxanthine/Vroom/README.md

 # Vroom

-Vroom is a 2D game engine made with SFML.
-It is a personal project I'm doing for fun a to improve myself as a C++ developer.
+Vroom is a 3D game engine made with OpenGL.
+It is a personal project I'm doing for fun to improve myself as a C++ developer.
-This project has been reset, I am now using CMake and building my own renderer.
+This project has been reset, the old version in 2D with SFML is still available in branch "V1".

 ## Building project